sbfoster12/mu-reco/README.md

 # mu-reco

-A C++ library to perform reconstruction on unpacked MIDAS data.
+A C++ library that provides a framework for performing reconstruction on unpacked MIDAS data.
+This library is used for the LYSO 2025 test beam.

 ## Requirements